 For example, by measuring the state-of-charge and state-of-health, a BMS can extend the battery life and improve its performance.
 By estimating the state-of-energy and state-of-power and balancing cells inside a battery pack, it can harness the full potential of the battery and consequently your battery energy storage system.

 Depending on their electrochemistry, batteries can be very sensitive to a changing environment (learn more about different battery technologies used in BESSs).
 Going beyond the operating limits can be crucial for a battery and may lead to its degradation and untimely death.

 More importantly, a battery’s failure can be dangerous to its user.
 For example, lithium-based batteries are notorious for their inflammability and have a high risk of fires and explosions.

 Armed with multiple sensors, modules, and fuses, a BMS can predict potential hazards and safeguard both the battery and the user.
 A well-thought-out BMS is equipped with battery safety systems that prevent short circuits, ground faults, and thermal runaway.
 In addition, a BMS security system can ensure safe data transfer and shield your battery storage system from unauthorized use.

 A real-time operating system (RTOS) integrated into a BMS allows the system to monitor the battery, identify probable hazards, and fix them in real-time.
 As a result, you can avoid premature battery replacement as well as costly repair and maintenance of your BESS.

 In this article, we’ll focus on a lithium-ion battery—a bestseller in the world of battery energy storage.
-Being intolerant to extreme temperatures, overcharging, and over-discharging, this battery type demands careful handling.
-And this is something a BMS can provide.
+According to Inkwood Research, lithium-ion batteries will continue to dominate the battery market for at least the next 10 years.

 Keep on reading and see what exact precautions you can take when designing your battery management system.